eduherminio/AoCHelper/README.md

 You can also:

-- Create your own abstract base class that inherits `BaseProblem`, make all your problem classes inherit it and use this custom base class to:
+- Create your own abstract base class tha(t inherits `BaseProblem`, make all your problem classes inherit it and use this custom base class to:
   - Override `ClassPrefix` property, to be able to follow your own `$(ClassPrefix)XX` or `$(ClassPrefix)_XX` convention in each one of your problem classes.
   - Override `InputFileDirPath` to change the input files directory
   - Override `InputFileExtension` to change the input files extension.